Wildlife Alliance: Programs

 Wildlife Alliance's major ongoing programs are:

-Cardamom Forest Protection Program - Wildlife Alliance rangers patrol 1,400,000 hectares of the Cardamom Rainforest Landscape in partnership with the Royal Government of Cambodia, making the Cardamom Mountains Rainforest the best protected rainforest in Southeast Asia.
-Twelve ranger stations are manned with 14 rangers per station; 4 Ministry of Environment Judicial Police rangers, 8 Royal Gendarmerie Rangers, and 2 Wildlife Alliance Rangers.
+Cardamom Forest Protection Program – Ministry of Environment rangers patrol 1,400,000 hectares of the Cardamom Rainforest Landscape in partnership with the Royal Government of Cambodia, making the Cardamom Mountains Rainforest the best protected rainforest in Southeast Asia.
+Twelve ranger stations are staffed with 14 rangers per station; 4 Ministry of Environment Judicial Police rangers, 8 Royal Gendarmerie Rangers, and 2 Wildlife Alliance staff.
 The rangers conduct daily patrols stopping land grabbing, dismantling illegal logger and poachers camps, seizing illegal timber and vehicles, stopping people clearing the forest, seizing bulldozers, excavators and other forest clearing vehicles, removing snares, saving live wildlife.
 Before the program started, 38 elephants and 29 tigers had been killed.
 Thanks to successful ranger patrolling, there has been zero elephant poaching in the Cardamoms since 2006.

-Zoning and Demarcation - Wildlife Alliance facilitates clear delineation of strictly protected forest zones versus community land where farmers can develop agriculture.
+Zoning and Demarcation – Wildlife Alliance facilitates clear delineation of strictly protected forest zones versus community land where farmers can develop agriculture.
 The combination of a participatory planning process and the installation of visible posts on the ground has greatly helped in reducing land grabbing and deforestation.

-Care for Rescued Wildlife - Since 2001, Wildlife Alliance's Care for Rescued Wildlife program has ensured that all rescued wildlife unfit for immediate release is given expert treatment, natural enclosures, a healthy diet, and trained veterinarian care for as long as necessary.
+Care for Rescued Wildlife – Since 2001, Wildlife Alliance's Care for Rescued Wildlife program has ensured that all rescued wildlife unfit for immediate release is given expert treatment, natural enclosures, a healthy diet, and trained veterinarian care for as long as necessary.
 Working at Phnom Tamao Wildlife Rescue Centre, the staff have built large natural enclosures and designed excellent care protocols for the now 1,500 animals in their care.
 Wildlife Alliance has also created a Wildlife Rehabilitation Station in Koh Kong Province where animals that are deemed suitable for release into the wild are relocated to a forested enclosure in an appropriate area of habitat.
 Utilizing a soft release method, when the animals are ready for release, the door to the enclosure is left open and the animals are free to leave at will.
 Wildlife Alliance continues to provide hands-off assistance and supplementary food at the enclosure location for as long as it is necessary.
 In 2013, Wildlife Alliance established its Angkor Wildlife Release Program in cooperation with Apsara Authority and the Forestry Administration.
-To-date several threatened and endangered species have been released into the forest around the temples: 4 pairs of endangered pileated gibbons who then gave birth to 7 babies, Silver Langurs, red muntjacs, elongated tortoises, common palm civets, leopard cats, smooth-coated otters, green pea-fowl, oriental pied hornbills, great hornbills and red hornbills.
+To-date several threatened and endangered species have been released into the forest around the temples: four pairs of endangered pileated gibbons who then gave birth to seven babies, Silver Langurs, red muntjacs, elongated tortoises, common palm civets, leopard cats, smooth-coated otters, green pea-fowl, oriental pied hornbills, great hornbills and red hornbills.